Cookie04CZ/GlyphRepair/README.md

 As we mentioned earlier, GlyphRepair currently supports only one font type which is prevalent in older PDF files.
 That's because old PDF files are also the most likely to have wrong text encoding.
 Therefore, GlyphRepair automatically detects and displays only fonts which it can actually repair.
 The easiest method is to simply load your file into GlyphRepair and use top bar to list through the fonts.
 If your file doesn't contain any repairable fonts, you will get message "This document does not contain any fonts that can be repaired."

-Alternatively, some PDF viewers can display font type, the image below shows font list from Adobe Reader (File - Properties Fonts).
-As is highlighted in the image, fonts have to be of Type 1, although that itself doesn't guarantee that GlyphRepair will be able to repair it.
+Alternatively, some PDF viewers can display font type, the image below shows their list from Adobe Reader (File - Properties Fonts).
+As is highlighted in the image, fonts have to be of Type 1, although that by itself doesn't guarantee that GlyphRepair will be able to repair them.

 <img width="856" height="346" alt="Font types in Adobe Reader" src="https://github.com/user-attachments/assets/ed5cd933-c50a-4bd0-af8b-27d01fbee12a" />

+# Repairing your first document

+GlyphRepair is most effective if you need to repair multiple documents that come from the same source and/or contain the same fonts.
+It builds a database of unique graphemes (glyphs) that are visible in the document and you have to assign (map) which characters they represent.
+You have to do this mapping only once for a given font -- GlyphRepair automatically recognizes glyphs you've previously mapped, even in different documents.
+Unfortunately, you have to do this mapping for **all** fonts you wish to repair, because even slightly different glyphs are regarded as unique.
+Fortunately, glyphs in real-world documents have their internal names which are (usually) not random.
+GlyphRepair analyzes existing entries in the database and automatically suggests the most probable mapping.
+In ideal case, you will have to map only one font which will be used as base for all other fonts.
+Therefore, **try to do the initial mapping as accuarately as you can,** because mistakes may propagate to other fonts!

+# Repairing another document(s)

+If you load another similar document into GlyphRepair, you will notice that many glyphs in the column are already green.
+That means you've already mapped and saved them in the database.
+However, real-world documents rarely use exactly the same glyphs, so you need to find and map the missing ones.
+Simply click on Next Unmapped and GlyphRepair will find them.
+In practice, GlyphRepair will make large jumps in the glyph list or even skip entire fonts, making manual navigation difficult.
+If you make a mistake, use Previously Mapped button to easily go back.
+However, this glyph history is remembered only for currently opened document.

+# Repairing only specific pages or fonts

  # Other ways to fix your documents, but with lower fidelity